atk4/data/docs/model.rst

 .. php:method:: hasField($field)

-    Finds a field with a corresponding name.
-Returns false if field not found.
-Similar to hasElement() but with extra checks to make sure it's certainly a field you are getting.
+    Returns true if and only if a field with a corresponding name exists.

 .. php:method:: getField($field)

     Finds a field with a corresponding name.
 Throws exception if field not found.
-Similar to getElement() but with extra checks to make sure it's certainly a field you are getting.

 Full example::